-The "Use Default Std" parameter will force the input source to use the default mainframe "System video Standard" which is set in the Eng Config - System Standard menu.
-The Default Standard can be changed by setting the "Use Default Std" to "No" and then use the "New Standard" parameter to scroll through the list of video standards.
+The "Use Default Std" parameter will force the input source to use the default mainframe "System Standard" which is set in the Eng Config - System Standard menu.
+The Default Standard can be changed by setting the "Auto Standard" off (button is gray), the user selectable standards are now accessible.
+Set the "Use Default Std" to "No" and then use the "New Standard" parameter to scroll through the list of video standards.